pgsty/pkg/README.md

 # PGSTY PKG -- RPM / DEB for PGSTY & PostgreSQL

-The supplementary [apt](apt/) and [yum](yum/) software repositories for PostgreSQL ecosystem.
+The supplementary [apt](apt/) and [yum](yum/) software repo for PostgreSQL ecosystem used by [Pigsty](https://pigsty.io)

 Supported Operating System Distributions & Major Versions:

-- el8 x86_64: RockyLinux 8.9, and other compatible distros
+- `el9.x86_64`: ⭐️ RockyLinux 9.3, and other compatible distros
-- el9 x86_64: RockyLinux 9.3, and other compatible distros
+- `d12.x86_64`: ⭐️ Debian 12 bookworm, and other compatible distros
-- d12 x86_64: Debian 12 bookworm, and other compatible distros
+- `u22.x86_64`: ⭐️ Ubuntu 22.04.3 jammy, and other compatible distros
-- u22 x86_64: Ubuntu 22.04.3 jammy, and other compatible distros
+- `el8.x86_64`: ⭐️ RockyLinux 8.9, and other compatible distros

 Legacy support:

-- el7 x86_64: CentOS 7.9, and other compatible distros
+- `el7.x86_64`: CentOS 7.9, and other compatible distros
-- d11 x86_64: Debian 11 bullseye, and other compatible distros
+- `d11.x86_64`: Debian 11 bullseye, and other compatible distros
-- u20 x86_64: Ubuntu 20.04 focal, and other compatible distros
+- `u20.x86_64`: Ubuntu 20.04 focal, and other compatible distros

 --------